Quantum heuristic algorithm for traveling salesman problem: Quantum traveling salesman problem

 An oracle operation $\hat{C}$ is introduced to answer the tour cost, when applied, such that

 where $\phi(T)$ stands for the overall cost, given tour $T$, and it is called a cost phase.
 Here, every cost phase is defined in between $0$ and $2\pi$ by scaling the tour costs.
 The scaling can easily be made once obtaining the strictly lower and upper bounds of the tour costs \cite{Trugenberger02}. {\em It is remarkable that the oracle constructed will not expose any details such as the city-pair costs but just the overall tour costs}.
-In order to construct the cost oracle, it is convenient to define a tour state as $\ket{T}=\ket{T} = \ket{C_0}\otimes\ket{C_1}\otimes\cdots\otimes\ket{C_{n-1}}$, where $\ket{C_k}$ stands for the k-th visiting city, and $\ket{C_0}$ is both the starting city and finally visiting city \cite{Goswami04}.
+In order to construct the cost oracle, it is convenient to define a tour state as

+where $\ket{C_k}$ stands for the k-th visiting city, and $\ket{C_0}$ is both the starting city and finally visiting city.
+We note here that Hilbert space spanned by all possible $\ket{T}$ states defined as Eq.~(\ref{eq:t-st}) is actually given as $n^n$, however, we consider only $N=(n-1)!$ subspace for valid tour states with the condition $C_j \neq C_k$ for different $j$ and $k$ to each other \cite{Goswami04}.
+Such a coding scheme is often met in practical applications (See Refs. \cite{Zanardi97, Lanyon08}).
 The conditional operation $\hat{P}_{jk}$ is also introduced for cost oracle, such that $\hat{P}_{jk}\ket{C_j}\ket{C_k} = e^{i c_{jk}}\ket{C_j}\ket{C_k}$, where $c_{jk}$ denotes the cost from $j$-th to $k$-th visiting city.
 Since this conditional operation $\hat{P}_{jk}$ is efficiently be decomposable to two-qubit and/or Hadamard gates~\cite{Schuch03}, we can finally construct a cost oracle $\hat{C}$ with relatively small computational efforts by using the $\hat{P}_{jk}$ (as depicted in Fig.~\ref{fig:cost-oracle}).